 The goal of this course is twofold.
 On the one hand, it supplements Statistics II; that is the analysis of two-way designs with a dichotomous instead of quantitative dependent variable.
 On the other hand, the emphasis lies on the analysis of tests and questionnaires.
-In this way, this course provides a solid statistical preparation for the course 'Psychodiagnostics'.
+In this way, this course provides students a solid statistical preparation for the course 'Psychodiagnostics'.

-The course includes three techniques spanning several weeks: logistic regression, reliability analysis and factor analysis.
+In this module students will study three techniques spanning several weeks: logistic regression, reliability analysis and factor analysis.